Will Sales Tax Audits Increase Soon?

 States and Their Audit Tools for Compliance

 Believe it or not, the state audit departments go to seminars to learn how to invest in and use the latest technology to make their job more efficient with respect to non-filers.
 They consider buying lists and use software to search web pages with online stores…to maximize every dollar and generate revenue to meet their state budgets.
 New York City budgets the collection of $75,000,000 per year just in penalties.
 In the end, the states want all the money due, and interest keeps accruing, so there is no rush to go after non-filers.

 States Already have the Lists of Amazon Sellers

 The states that already have a list of Amazon sellers include California, New York, and Washington.
-California’s deadline was September 25th for all those to come forward who already received a letter, with a last chance to only pay sales tax and penalties over the past three years.
+California’s deadline was September 25th for all those to come forward who already received a letter, with the last chance to only pay sales tax and penalties over the past three years.
 These states will follow up on past sales tax due.
-Just because a notice does not get to you (perhaps due to a change in address) does not mean your liability will go away).
+Just because a notice does not get to you (perhaps due to an address change) does not mean your liability will go away).

 How the States Make More Money by Waiting

 You are not protected by bad information or advice.
 Telling a state auditor, your Facebook group gave you the advice not to pay and said, “Sales tax is not required,” or “Amazon should pay all the past sales tax,” or “We are not even the retailer,”… will not protect you at all.
 Your liability increases with penalties and interest if you get audited or notified for not being registered when it was required.
 Interest and penalties on unpaid past sales tax add up quickly.

 But Won’t the States All Change to Only a Sales Threshold and Drop the Transactions Thresholds?